EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 Azure

-Entra ID Changes 2026: 5 Breaking Updates + Admin Checklist
+Entra ID 2026: 5 Breaking Changes (Admin Action Required)

-Microsoft Entra ID has 5 breaking changes in 2026 with hard deadlines.
-Here is the complete admin action checklist: password policies, Conditional Access updates, and legacy auth deprecation dates you cannot miss.
+5 Microsoft Entra ID breaking changes in 2026 with hard deadlines.
+Password policies, Conditional Access, MFA, and legacy auth deprecation — what to do this quarter.

 Azure